Overview

 tip

-for information on miden
+Run miden-client --help for information on miden commands.

 Client Configuration

-.
+We configure the client using a TOML file ([miden-client.toml]).
+The file gets created when running miden-client init.
 It can also be edited to use a different configuration for the client.

 store_filepath = "store.sqlite3"